veg/CAPHEINE/docs/usage.md

 The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
 For more information and to check if your system is supported, please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

+You may also load additional configuration profiles at run time if you supply custom configuration files (for example via `-c <file>` or profiles bundled in this repository).
+Consult the Nextflow documentation for configuration profiles.

 Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.